dtsarkov/EA_CodeTemplate/README.md

 What's new
 ----------
+### Version 0.46
+-   Fixed problem with reference to connector's tagged values

 ### Version 0.45
 -   The Code Generator will create a folder referenced in the "file" macro if it does not exist